How to select the right hardware for your device fleet

 Naturally, that’s a very general, high-level overview of x86 and ARM, with outliers on both ends of the spectrum.
 For example, a low-end x86 chip may not perform as well as a high-end ARM processor.
 Apple’s in-house silicon is also a good example because it’s ARM-based, and the M-Series processors are some of the most powerful on the planet.

-Consider the other components
+Consider the Other Components

 Getting the chipset right isn’t the only consideration when looking at new hardware — you also need to think about RAM, storage, and connections.
 Every use case is highly unique, and getting these pieces just right can be challenging in some cases, so we’re going to focus on the high level considerations that should make your checklist when evaluating new kit.